Common Car Accident Injuries

 Burns

-A car crash can cause fires from gasoline leaks, heat from the motor, and electrical equipment.
-Painful burn injuries from a car accident have lasting, life-changing effects on victims.
-Some burns are severe enough to cause serious health complications, including amputations and disfigurement.
+A car crash can cause fires from gasoline leaks, heat from the motor, and electrical issues.
+Burn injuries from accidents can be life-changing, sometimes severe enough to cause health problems like amputations and disfigurement.

-Medical professionals classify burns by the following degrees, with higher degrees indicating more significant damage:
+Medical professionals classify burns by degrees, with higher degrees indicating more damage:

 - First-degree burns: Burns to the outer layer of skin or epidermis